 There is a very high number of applications to medicine each year and the process takes longer than for most other courses.
 For this reason, application must be made just under one year in advance.
-The deadline is always 15 October, to begin the course in September of the following year.
+The deadline this year is 16 October, to begin the course in September of the following year.

 Applicants to University of Buckingham or University of Central Lancashire

 While much of the above information is relevant, applicants to University of Buckingham or University of Central Lancashire (UCLan) should note the following points:

 - The University of Buckingham is a not-for-profit educational charity that receives no government subsidies.
 The fees for home and overseas students are therefore the same.
 Read more about their fees here.

 - Home students are eligible for support from Student Finance England towards their studies: an annual repayable tuition fee loan of £6,165 and separate maintenance loan to help with living costs, the amount based on household income (September 2017).
 Students are responsible for paying the remaining balance to the university for each term’s fees.

 - The University of Buckingham does not use admission tests as part of its selection process.

 - The course is 4.5 years, starting in January.
 The final application deadline for January 2020 is 31 August 2020.

 - Home applicants to MBBS at UCLan must be resident in the North West of England.

 - UCLan does not use admission tests as part of its selection process.